linkedin/dagli/documentation/modules.md

 # `liblinear`
 Provides a logistic regression classifier backed by a Java port of the liblinear library.
 Logistic regression is a staple of ML toolboxes and has a long history of successful use in industry.

+# `math-all`
+Includes all the other `math` modules for more convenient declaration of dependencies.

 # `math-distribution`
 Dagli's sublibrary for discrete distributions (as defined by the `DiscreteDistribution` interface).
 Discrete distributions are commonly used to represent the result of classification for both multinomial and multilabel classifiers (the probabilities of the events in the distribution can sum to more than 1).
 Concrete implementations of distributiosn include `ArrayDiscreteDistribution` and `BinaryDistribution`; the sublibrary also incldes `AliasSampler` for asymptotically optimal sampling from distributions with replacement.